kocosman/OscFFTSender/README.md

 # OscFFTSender
-This is a spin-off software from NOSLib (nosvisuals.com).
+This is a spin-off software of the sound analysis part from NOSLib (nosvisuals.com).

 # Features
 - Slider for gain